risor-io/risor/docs/scripts.md

 # Executable Scripts

-Tamarin scripts can easily be made directly executable on MacOS and Linux.
+Risor scripts can easily be made directly executable on MacOS and Linux.
-In the steps below, the Tamarin script filename is `myscript`.
+In the steps below, the Risor script filename is `myscript`.
 The full path to the script is `/path/to/myscript`.

 1\.
-Add a shebang line at the start of the Tamarin script.
+Add a shebang line at the start of the Risor script.

 ```
-#!/usr/bin/env tamarin
+#!/usr/bin/env risor
 ```

 2\.
 Allow execution as a program by running `chmod` against the script: